dreth/Damn-Vulnerable-DeFi-Brownie-Solutions/README.md

-# Damn Vulnerable DeFi (Brownie Scripts)
+# Damn Vulnerable DeFi (Brownie Tests)

-This repo is an adaptation of the [Damn Vulnerable DeFi challenges](https://damnvulnerabledefi.xyz) to use Brownie scripts.
+This repo is an adaptation of the [Damn Vulnerable DeFi challenges](https://damnvulnerabledefi.xyz) to use Brownie tests.

 Given how unfamiliar (at first) the ethers.js syntax was for me despite knowing some javascript, I decided to adapt the code to work with brownie.
-In this case, I've basically translated the code for all the challenge setups and success/fail checks to function somewhat similarly to the original challenges.
+In this case, I've basically translated the code for all the challenge setups and success/fail checks to function rather similarly to the original challenges.

 This was a challenge in itself to familiarize myself a little better with the ethers.js/hardhat syntax and how it works in general by establishing parallels to brownie, which I had become familiarized with through solving the [Ethernaut](https://dac.ac/blog/ethernaut_solutions/) and [Capture the ether](https://dac.ac/blog/capture_the_ether_solutions/) challenges.

-This repo can be used by anyone to solve the challenges using brownie scripts, which may be preferred over tests depending on your use of brownie.
-Given my lack of unit testing experience, scripts feel a little more familiar, that's why I went this route to solve the Ethernaut and Capture the ether challenges.
-However, given that these challenges are originally written using tests, [I also made a repo like this one to use the brownie testing framework](https://github.com/dreth/DamnVulnerableDeFiBrownie-Tests), the code is pretty much the same, but it uses tests.
+This repo can be used by anyone to solve the challenges using brownie tests.
+However, given my lack of unit testing experience, scripts have felt a little more familiar for other CTFs, as a result, [I also made a repo like this one to use brownie scripts](https://github.com/dreth/DamnVulnerableDeFiBrownie).
+Still, the code is pretty much the same as in this repo, but it uses scripts.

 I will keep this repo and the repo that uses tests with no solutions, so that anyone can use them.